What is a Semiconductor?

 EU Chips Act (2023)

-The European Chips Act, passed in 2023, committed €43 billion to build European semiconductor capacity.
+The European Chips Act (entered into force September 2023) committed €43 billion to build European semiconductor capacity.
 Goal: increase EU's global chip market share from ~9% to 20% by 2030.
-TSMC is building a fab in Dresden, Germany.

 India Semiconductor Mission (ISM)